 For all his successes, Kvaratskhelia has remained humble, despite being tabbed as the 2013 Midwest Fencing Conference Varsity Coach of the Year and the 2010-11 U.S. Fencing National Coach of the Year.
-In '11, Kvaratskhelia helped several Irish representatives achieve high finishes on the North American Cup (NAC) circuit, as well as in numerous international competitions.
+In '11, Kvaratskhelia helped several Irish representatives achieve high finishes on the North American Cup (NAC) circuit, in addition to top placements in several international competitions.

 Throughout the 2010 season, three of Kvaratskhelia's foilists earned All-America honors at the NCAA Championships, as Meinhardt, Castellani and Reese finished first, third and fifth, respectively.
-Meinhardt, a 2008 and '12 Olympian, became Kvaratskhelia's first NCAA gold medalist, posting a solid 15-9 victory against Penn State's David Willette.
-Also under Kvaratskhelia, Castellani earned a third-place, bronze medal finish with 16 round-robin wins and a +40 indicator.
+Meinhardt, a 2008 and '12 Olympian, became Kvaratskhelia's first NCAA gold medalist, posting a solid 15-9 victory against Penn State's Willette.
+Also under Kvaratskhelia, Castellani earned a third-place, bronze medal finish with 16 round robin wins and a +40 indicator.

 Kvaratskhelia has shaped the Irish team through his recruiting efforts as well.
 In his first full season on the scene, he helped secure one of the top freshman classes in all of college fencing for the '07-'08 season, led by elite foilists Reese, Schirtz and Steve Kubik - all of whom went on to earn All-America honors in '08.
-Kvaratskhelia hasn't slowed down since then either, as he helped ink Gerek Meinhardt for the men's team and Radmila Sarkisova for the women, ranked as high as 90th at the time in the FIE World Junior Rankings.
-For the '11 season, Ariel DeSmet and Rachel Beck signed on with the Irish, but perhaps his highest ranked recruit was class of '12 signee Kiefer, who joined the Irish fresh off a fifth-place finish with the U.S. women's foil squad at the 2012 Olympics.
+Kvaratskhelia hasn't slowed down since then either, as he helped ink Meinhardt for the men's team and Radmila Sarkisova for the women, ranked as high as 90th at the time in the FIE World Junior Rankings.
+For the '11 season, DeSmet and Rachel Beck signed on with the Irish, but perhaps his highest ranked recruit was class of '12 signee Kiefer, who joined the Irish fresh off a fifth-place finish with the U.S. women's foil squad at the 2012 Olympics.
 In 2014, Kvaratskhelia shifted his weapon focus, helping to attract such top sabre talents as Francesca Russo and Claudia Kulmacz for the women's squad, and Jonah Shainberg and Jonathan Fitzgerald for the men's team.